Lotus Exige: Lotus Exige Sport 380 (2016–2021)

-Lotus Exige Cup 380 (2016–present)
+Lotus Exige Cup 380 (2016–2021)

 The Lotus Exige Cup 380 is a more hardcore variant of the Exige Sport 380.
 Performance of the car remains the same as the Sport 380 but it features more aero components and a larger rear wing to produce more downforce at high speeds.
 The Exige Cup 380 generates 200 kg of downforce at its maximum speed of 175 mph; the top speed is reduced due to excess downforce and more drag.
 It features a more stripped out interior in order to save weight and other light weight carbon fibre components, Lotus states a lowest possible dry weight of only 1,057 kg.